EdDee296/Mobalytics-Scraper-API/README.md

 # Documentation

-To see the documentation, please visit the [API documentation](https://mobscraper-486763057503.northamerica-northeast2.run.app)
+To see the documentation, please visit the this link: https://mobascraper.eddee.engineer